bokrosf/snake/docs/devlog.md

     - **collisions** is a set of ordered entity pairs.
     - Both entities of the collision pair must be notified if they implement the handler.
     - This model only cares about entity collisions, so at the implementation level collisions with the same entity's different colliders must be treated as one collision.
-- Improvement ideas:
-  - Reduce the O(n^2) complexity.
-  - The game world could be divided to fix sized disjunct rectangle areas that represent possible collision hotspots.
-Called **hotspot tiles**.
-This way the spacial position could be used as a hash function.
-Each collider would be hashed by their position and added to the spacial buckets they overlap O(n) operation but the collider area tiled subdivisions should be taken into account too.
-The algorythm should check those buckets that contains more than one collider O(n) operation.
-Approximately it's an O(n + tile_subdivision) + O(n) = O(2n + tile_subdivision) operation.

 # Material rendering
 2024-04-17
 - Material class describes the surface properties of the rendered object.
 Kind of like arguments for rendering.
 - Entities only rendered if a material is assigned to the renderer.
 - Currently only stores the **drawing color**.
-- Improvement ideas:
-  - Shaders can be attached to the material.

 # Input handling
 2024-04-15